Mostardas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Be sure to find the necessary kind.
-Most adapters currently available are simply plugs and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and N. It's important that you choose the correct type.
+The vast majority of adapters that you can buy are simply plugs and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one is sufficent for most areas.

 Make your flight more comfortable with an airplane phone mount